-(From left to right, former Autry Fellows Noah Raper, Alyson Zandt, and Jehan Shamsid-Deen)
+(From left to right, current Autry Fellow, Joshua Mbanusi, and former Autry Fellows, Alyson Zandt, Max Rose, and Beth Caldwell.)

 The Autry Fellowship is a competitive fellowship program for talented and ambitious recent college graduates.
 It provides an opportunity to work for one year as a full-time, paid staff member at MDC.
-The Autry Fellowship supports the mission of MDC--to help organizations and communities in the South close the gaps that separate people from opportunity--by developing a cadre of young leaders who have experience promoting economic development, increasing equity and excellence in education, building inclusive civic cultures, and who are poised and ready to apply their new learning to benefit this region.
+The Autry Fellowship supports the mission of MDC—to help organizations and communities in the South close the gaps that separate people from opportunity—by developing a cadre of young leaders who have experience promoting economic development, increasing equity and excellence in education, building inclusive civic cultures, and who are poised and ready to apply their new learning to benefit the region.

 The Autry Fellowship celebrates the life and perpetuates the work of the late George B. Autry, founding president of MDC.
 For 32 years, he led MDC with a passion for improving opportunities for people and places struggling to keep pace with economic and social change.